twbs/bootstrap/README.md

 - Follow [@twbootstrap on Twitter](http://twitter.com/twbootstrap).
 - Read and subscribe to [The Official Bootstrap Blog](http://blog.getbootstrap.com).
 - Chat with fellow Bootstrappers in IRC.
 On the `irc.freenode.net` server, in the `##twitter-bootstrap` channel.
-- Impelementation help may be found at Stack Overflow (tagged [`twitter-bootstrap`](http://stackoverflow.com/questions/tagged/twitter-bootstrap)).
+- Implementation help may be found at Stack Overflow (tagged [`twitter-bootstrap`](http://stackoverflow.com/questions/tagged/twitter-bootstrap)).